harshhhdev/awesome-source/README.md

 # Built with

 - MongoDB
 - Node.js
 - Express

 # Getting started

 ## Prerequisites

 - Node.js
 - MongoDB
 - npm (ships with Node.js, no need to install it in most cases)

 ## Building

 - Clone the repo (`git clone url`)
 - Install the pacakges (`npm install`)
 - Add your Mongo connection key in the server.js file.
+- Start it (`node server.js`) and navigate to `localhost:5000` in your browser.